This page should be read after reading: Guide to Starting Seeds Indoors

 Pick a Proper Location

 You'll need to decide what is the best location you have access to indoors for starting your seeds.
 Usually this would be a south-facing window with adequate outdoor light coming in.
-For an organized set-up, you can use shelves such as these.
+For an organized set-up, you can use shelves.
 You can easily hang your lights from them and there is plenty of room for your seedlings at all stages of their growth.

 Use Good Lighting